lamide-xxx/chair/README.md

 ---

-## What I Learned

-- Why **event-driven architecture** enables scalable and fault-tolerant design
-- How to **instrument distributed tracing** across microservices
-- The role of **retries & backoff** in making systems reliable
+## Engineering Decisions

+- **Event-driven over synchronous HTTP**: decoupled booking creation from notification delivery via SQS, enabling independent scaling and fault isolation without tight service coupling.
+- **Distributed tracing across service boundaries**: stitched API and worker traces together using W3C traceparent headers, giving full end-to-end visibility across async message flows, not just within a single service.
+- **DLQ's, Retries & backoff**: rather than treating failure as an edge case, modelled failure as a first-class concern from the start.
+DLQs isolate poison messages, retries with backoff handle transient failures, and idempotency keys prevent duplicate processing.
-- The importance of **IaC** in making infrastructure reproducible, reviewable, and production-grade
+- **IaC from day one**: provisioned all AWS resources via Terraform with remote S3 state, making infrastructure reproducible, reviewable, and deployable from CI without manual intervention
-- How to use **AI** to extend domain logic intelligently
-- Techniques for **load testing** and validating system behavior under stress
+- **Load testing as a design validation tool**: used K6 to vallidate sub-50ms P99 latency under stress and confirm reliable worker recovery from failure, treating performance as a measurable property rather than an assumption

 Full deep dive in [docs/architecture.md](docs/architecture.md).